roryhr/website/content/pages/projects.md

 As I write more posts about what I'm working on (or finished, let's say) I'll link to them here.

+# Donut Reviews

+Since 2014 I've been adding to a personal Facebook album called "Donut Selfies".
+When I visit a new place I look for a mom-and-pop donut shop, try out their wares, and take a bad selfie.
+I've been to over 100 donut shops all over the world!
+Click the "Donuts" link to see the website and the code is [here](https://github.com/roryhr/code/tree/master/donut_reviews).
+This project was an excuse to learn about CSS, Bootstrap, and Javascript.

 # How Much Wes Anderson?

 Have you spent hours scrolling through [@accidentallywesanderson](https://www.instagram.com/accidentallywesanderson/) on Instagram?